Momo78932/Reddit_Post_Pipeline/readme.md

 ## Project Overview
 ### Objective
-This project aims to automate the collection and analysis of Reddit post data and news headlines to assist in sentiment classification, which is essential for investigating public opinion trends.
+This project aims to investigate the impact of news sentiment on the sentiment of Reddit posts, specifically focusing on topics relevant to ChatGPT.
+Through sophisticated sentiment analysis, we explore the correlation between the tone of news headlines and the emotional responses evident in Reddit discussions

 ## Table of Contents